Intramedullary Nails for the Treatment of Fractures

 While bone healing may not speed up, some IM rods are intended to have enough strength to carry the body weight, and that is why people can often place weight on the extremity sooner than if you had to wait for complete bone healing.
 However, this should be done strictly as per the manufacturer’s instructions for use or treating the surgeon’s advice.

-Uses of Intramedullary Rods
+What Are the Uses of Intramedullary Rods?

 Femur Fracture:- A femoral shaft fracture (broken thigh bone) is usually treated with intramedullary nailing.
 Generally, the rod is made of titanium and they come in different diameters and lengths.
 This is to fit patients of different heights and ages.
 A small incision is made at either the knee or the hip and the rod is inserted into the marrow canal.
 Screws used to hold it in place at each end are often termed Locking Bolts.